oshliaer/oshliaer/docs/notes/apps-script/empty_project_multy_prod.md

-## Multiple builds for an apps script priject
+## Multiple builds for an apps script project

 This script is specific to the project https://github.com/hedgehogsburrows/empty-google-apps-script-project and it's based on https://github.com/google/zx.